-Couchee is in his third season as pitching coach for the San Jose Giants after a one-year stint in the same role with the Arizona Rookie League Giants.
-2015 marks Couchee's fourth season in the Giants organization.
+Couchee is in his fourth season as pitching coach for the San Jose Giants after a one-year stint in the same role with the Arizona Rookie League Giants.
+2016 marks Couchee's fifth season in the Giants organization.
 Couchee previously spent nine years in the San Diego Padres organization, including eight seasons as their Minor League Pitching Coordinator from 2004-2011 and one year as pitching coach for Triple-A Portland in 2003.
 He also spent 10 seasons as the California/Anaheim Angels Minor League Pitching Coordinator from 1993-2002 after a five-year stint as a pitching coach in their organization.
-Couchee began his coaching career with Double-A Tulsa in the Texas farm system during the 1986-87 seasons.
+Couchee began his coaching career with Double-A Tulsa in the Texas farm system in 1986.

 Strength & Conditioning Coach

 King is in his first season in San Jose as strength & conditioning coach and his third year with the San Francisco Giants organization.
 Prior to joining San Jose, he was the strength and conditioning coach for the Salem-Keizer Volcanoes for two seasons (2014-15).
 King also spent 1 1/2 years as the Athletic Performance Graduate Assistant at the University of Wisconsin-River Falls where he worked with all 19 NCAA teams.
 King earned a B.A. in Exercise and Sports Science with a concentration in Physical Therapy from Hamline University.
 King is a certified Strength and Conditioning Specialist through the NSCA.